DevExpress/devextreme-documentation/concepts/Common/Licensing/30 FAQ.md

 - [DevExtreme jQuery](https://js.devexpress.com/jQuery/)

 And all related supplemental products like Application Templates, UI Template Gallery, and Demos (if you download them or copy to CodePen or CodeSandBox).
-At present, license checks are not initiated against ASP.NET Core/MVC.
+At present, license verification is not required for ASP.NET Core/MVC.

 <br>

-**Q: Why are there no license keys available in Download Manager for the upcoming alpha or beta version?**
+**Q: Why are there no license keys available in Download Manager for alpha or beta version?**

 A: Pre-release versions are not suitable for commercial use.
-Once the final manufacturing-ready version is released, you can obtain keys through the Download Manager.
+Once we officially release, you can obtain keys through the DevExpress Download Manager.

 <br>

-**Q: License keys make the process of deployment management too complicated.
+**Q: License keys complicate deployment management.
 Can I opt out?**

 A: You cannot opt out of license validation.
-Only at first glance it seems that the process is complicated.
-Once you set everything up, there will not be any trouble due to the offline nature of license validation.
-Once you have deployed your app with a valid license key, you do not need to monitor or take any actions until you decide to update your app to a new major DevExtreme version, which is released twice a year or less frequently.
+At first glance it seems that the process is complicated.
+Once you set everything up, you should not experience any complications (due to the fully offline nature of our license validation process).
+Once you have deployed your app with a valid license key, you do not need to monitor or take further actions until you decide to update your app to a new major version of DevExtreme (major versions are generally released twice a year).

 <br>

 **Q: Is it necessary to exclude the `devextreme-license` file from version control?
 How do you configure version control systems other than Git?**

 A: It is not necessary, but we highly recommend using this approach.
-Storing any keys in version control is generally considered a bad practice.
+Storing keys in version control is generally considered a bad practice.
 This will help you and your team use individual keys as required by the license agreement and also prevent developers from accidentally committing keys to public repositories.

-Configuring the version control system to ignore the file holding license keys may vary:
+Configuring the version control system so as to ignore file holding license keys may vary:

 - Use [.tfignore](https://learn.microsoft.com/en-us/azure/devops/repos/tfvc/add-files-server?view=azure-devops#customize-which-files-version-control-ignores) for Team Foundation Server Version Control (TFVC).

-- Use [.gitignore](https://git-scm.com/docs/.gitignore) for Git and other products with version control built on it (like Azure DevOps Server).
+- Use [.gitignore](https://git-scm.com/docs/.gitignore) for Git and other products with version control built in (like Azure DevOps Server).

 - Use [.hgignore](https://wiki.mercurial-scm.org/.hgignore) for Mercurial.